Nuclear experts weigh in on GE containment system

 In 1986, a top official at the Nuclear Regulatory Commission raised concerns about the GE containment system's design.

 "I don't have the same warm feeling about GE containment that I do about the larger dry containments,'' said Harold Denton, director of NRC's Office of Nuclear Reactor Regulation during an industry conference, according to a report at the time by the publication, Inside N.R.C.
 "There has been a lot of work done on those containments, but Mark I containments . . . you'll find something like a 90 percent probability of that containment failing.''

 "There is a wide spectrum of ability to cope with severe accidents at GE plants,'' Denton said.
 "And I urge you to think seriously about the ability to cope with such an event if it occurred at your plant.''

 GE's Mark 1 containment system was designed to withstand discrete problems known as design basis accidents, such as a broken pipe releasing hot steam, said Ken Bergeron, a physicist and former scientist with the Sandia National Laboratories, where he worked on nuclear reactor accident simulation.

 "Unfortunately, some of the shortcuts that were taken to accommodate the design basis accident at a fairly low cost results in containment that does not do well for severe accidents," Bergeron said.

 There are also fresh concerns about the fuel rods, which are above the reactors.
 Since the Sept.
-11, 2001, terrorist strikes, some nuclear experts have said that the rods should be closer to the ground to avoid exposure to militant attacks.
+11 terrorist attacks, some nuclear experts have said that the rods should be closer to the ground to avoid exposure to terrorist attacks.